 If you want an intimate experience, meaning you can see the facial expressions up close, then go for the VIP Seats or Gold Seats in the lower section of the theatre.
 For a better aerial view over the whole show – there’s plenty you’ll want to capture from the corner of your eye – opt for a Silver Seat.

 In our opinion – many of these are just as good, we think, as gold seating.
-We would opt to be as close to the center if possible.
+We would opt to be as close to the centre if possible.

 If you are attending the show more than once (many do!) then there are plenty of opportunities to see the action from a completely different angle on the next occasion, there will be bound to be details you missed the first time.

 Tickets for La Perle

 There are many different outlets you can buy your La Perle tickets from, as well as from La Perle themselves (via PlatinumList).

 We always recommend our readers use an app such as Get Your Guide for booking tickets in Dubai – we love that they have a money-back guarantee so you can cancel up to the last minute and all your ticket bookings are kept in one handy app on your phone.

 Booking direct with La Perle and other third-party vendors, you can also add dinner packages, or some may throw in popcorn and a drink with your tickets.